 Thor Dies...
 Again.

-This all might sound quite ridiculous, but death is never permanent in the comics, as even the likes of Captain America and Spider-Man have snuffed it in the past too, only to return a few years later to boost sales.
+This all might sound quite ridiculous, but this is comics after all, and nobody stays dead for long.
+Even the likes of Captain America and Spider-Man have snuffed it in the past too, only to return a few years later to boost sales.

 Hela Forces Thor to Grow a Beard

 Walt Simonson's run on Thor during the '80s is literally the stuff of legend and throughout his work on the comic, tensions built between Hela and the god of Thunder until they eventually come to blows in their most epic battle yet.

 After tricking Thor and the Warriors Three into believing that they were living in paradise, the God of Thunder breaks free and challenges Hela to combat on the condition that he would belong to her if he loses the fight.